Kung Fu Panda (video game): Plot

-In Ancient China, Po Ping has a dream of bringing down the Blackhoof Boar Clan as the Dragon Warrior, the most powerful Warrior in the land, before his father Mr. Ping wakes him up for work at the family's noodle shop.
+In Ancient China, Po Ping, a giant panda who has a dream of bringing down the Blackhoof Boar Clan as the Dragon Warrior, the most powerful Warrior in the land, before his father Mr. Ping, a goose who wakes him up for work at the family's noodle shop.
 The next day, the Tournament of the Dragon Warrior is held at the Jade Palace to determine which of the Furious Five (Tigress, Monkey, Crane, Viper, and Mantis) are worthy of being the Dragon Warrior.
 Attempting to view the tournament, Po lands in the center of the palace and is chosen as the Dragon Warrior.

-As Po's training begins, Shifu receives word that Tai Lung, his former apprentice, escaped from prison and is coming for the Dragon Scroll, the key to ultimate power.
+As Po's training begins, Shifu, a red panda who receives word that Tai Lung, a snow leopard and his former apprentice, escaped from prison and is coming for the Dragon Scroll, the key to ultimate power.
 Po, after napping inside the Palace, stops the Blackhoof Boar Clan from stealing treasures.
 Po and Crane are sent to Lotus Lake and find that the Golden Croc Gang have taken over and are demanding the villagers give up their egg hatchlings.
 Po rescues the eggs and the leader's grandchild after Crane saves him from the sergeant in a fierce chase.

 Po and Shifu head to Wudang Mountains to find some relics of Master Oogway, but they discover that Great Gorilla and his soldiers have arrived first.
 While Shifu defends the Wudang Temple, Po grabs the relics and defeats Great Gorilla.
 Back at Lotus Lake, Po and Shifu save several villagers from the Croc Gang, who returned despite Po's interference.
 After their victory, Shifu tells Po that the Furious Five have gone to fight Tai Lung themselves and leaves Po to find his way back to the Jade Palace.